Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Two pounds a day.
 Okay.

 A: Yeah.
 And take you, you know, it depends on how much you work out, how quickly you will build the muscle.
 But I've seen it happen in five months.
-Like I said, Larry Luckey put four inches on his arms and six in his chest in five months.
+Like I said, Larry Lucky put four inches on his arms and six in his chest in five months.

 Q: Wow.